f5devcentral/f5-automation-labs/docs/lab-1/provisioning.rst

 Overview
 ---------

 In this lab, the iControl REST API will be used to provision a module on the BIG-IP.
-More specifially, the Advanced Firewall Manager (AFM) module will be provisioned for use in **LAB 2 - CONFIGURING AFM**.
+More specifically, the Advanced Firewall Manager (AFM) module will be provisioned for use in **LAB 2 - CONFIGURING AFM**.

 Lab Specific Instructions
 --------------------------